Salka Sól Eyfeld: Career

 Salka Sól had been rapping for fun with her friends.
 Together, they hosted a series of women's rap nights at a bar in Reykjavík.
 There, she discovered that she had a talent for rapping.
 The result of these rap nights was the formation of the rap group Reykjavíkurdætur (transl.
-Daughters of Reykjavik).
+Daughters of Reykjavík).
 The rap group has been in the media several times due to people's reactions to their bold sexual lyrics.
 Currently, Salka Sol is a judge in the Voice Iceland, and this show is being famous spreading to the world.

 While working with Reykjavíkurdætur, Salka Sól met producer Magnús Jónson.
 He was a member of the reggae band AmabAdamA, with his girlfriend Steinunn.
 "I just joined the band.
 AmabAdamA wasn't really happening and when I joined it was like a puzzle piece that had been missing" Shortly after Salka Sól joined, the band released the single Hossa Hossa which became a big hit in Iceland.
 In 2014, the band was nominated in several categories at the Icelandic Music Awards.
 Among them Salka Sól as Female Vocalist of the Year, and AmabAdamA as Newcomer of the Year.

-Salka Sól became an experienced voice actor (like her father) and has voiced Icelandic versions of films like LEGO Movie, Monsters Inc., and Wreck it Ralph.
+Salka Sól became an experienced voice actor (like her father) and has voiced Icelandic versions of films like The Lego Movie, Monsters, Inc., and Wreck-It Ralph.

 After a short career as a TV-presenter at the short lived Icelandic TV-station Bravó, Salka Sól got interested in radio work.
 She overheard a phone conversation where a radio host she knew was talking about his radio show needing a woman to fill in over the summer.
 "After he hung up I kinda pleaded "pick me, pick me" like a little child and got the gig".
 She became known for rapping the news of the week on Friday mornings.
 This work later landed her a co-host job with broadcaster RÚV.

 In 2014, Salka Sól was awarded "Town Artist" by the town of Kópavogur.

 In 2015, Salka Sól was one of four judges in the Icelandic version of The Voice.
 She was also involved in two productions on stage at the National Theater of Iceland.
 She co-hosted the Icelandic national selection for the Eurovision Song Contest (Söngvakeppnin), and she won Female Vocalist of the year at the Icelandic Music Awards.